ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 <a name="FERE"></a>
 #### Fixed and Random effects

-Let's talk a little about the **fixed and random effects** first - the literature isn't clear on the exact definitions of those, so I'm going to give you an "introductory" explanation.
-See links in the <a href="#Further_reading">*further reading*</a> below if you want to know more.
+Let's talk a little about the **fixed and random effects** first.
+The literature isn't clear on the exact definitions of those so I'm going to give you an "introductory" explanation.
+See links in the further reading below if you want to know more.

-In some cases the same variable could be considered either a random or a fixed effect (and sometimes even both at the same time!), so you have to think not only about your data, but also **about the questions you are asking** and construct your models accordingly.
+In some cases, the same variable could be considered either a random or a fixed effect (and sometimes even both at the same time!) so you have to think not only about your data, but also **about the questions you are asking** and construct your models accordingly.

 In broad terms, **fixed effects** are variables that we expect will have an effect on the dependent/response variable.
 In our case, we are interested in making conclusions about how dragon body length impacts the dragon's test score.
 So body length is a fixed effect and test score is the dependent variable.

 On the other hand, **random effects** (or random factors - as they will be **categorical**, you can't force R to treat a continuous variable as a random effect) are usually **grouping factors** for which we are trying to control.
 A lot of the time we are not specifically interested in their impact on the response variable.
 Additionally, the data for our random effect is just **a sample of all the possibilities**.
 Keep in mind that *random* doesn't have much to do with *mathematical randomness*.
 Yes, it's confusing.
 Just think about them as the *grouping* variables for now.

-Strictly speaking it's all about making our models better - **and getting better estimates**.
+Strictly speaking it's all about making our models better **and getting better estimates**.

 In this particular case, we are looking to control for the effects of mountain range.
-We haven't sampled all the mountain ranges in the world (we have eight), so our data are just a sample of all the existing mountain ranges.
-We are not really interested in the effect of each specific mountain range on the test score - but we know that the test scores from within the ranges might be correlated, so we want to control for that.
+We haven't sampled all the mountain ranges in the world (we have eight) so our data are just a sample of all the existing mountain ranges.
+We are not really interested in the effect of each specific mountain range on the test score, but we know that the test scores from within the ranges might be correlated so we want to control for that.

-If we specifically chose eight particular mountain ranges *a priori* and we were interested in those ranges and wanted to make predictions about them then mountain range would be fitted as a fixed effect.
+If we specifically chose eight particular mountain ranges *a priori* and we were interested in those ranges and wanted to make predictions about them, then mountain range would be fitted as a fixed effect.

 **NOTE:** Generally you want your random effect to have **more than five levels**.
 So, for instance, if we wanted to control for the effects of dragon's sex on intelligence, we would fit sex (a two level factor: male or female) **as a fixed, not random, effect**.